eezstreet/SWATEliteForce/README.md

   * You cannot select Barricaded Suspects, VIP Escort or Rapid Deployment.
 Intentional!
 This mod is only meant for CO-OP play and we don't balance the equipment to suit those modes.
   * TOC won't reply when an AI-controlled officer reports something.
 There's lots of code that needs to be altered to make this work.
   * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
 Not sure if it's an original game bug.
-  * You can't actually fire the sniper rifle in Multiplayer yet.
-It's bugged and we aren't 100% sure how to fix it.
-In the meantime, it provides important scouting information.
   * Sometimes crashes with a RotateActorAction, for reasons that aren't known.
   * Officers sometimes won't shoot suspects if they're very close to them.
 It's a problem in the original game as well.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.